malice-writes-code/svg-to-decal-pdf/README.md

 **Note:** This script is designed specifically for SVG (vector) images.
 SVGs scale cleanly and support transparency natively, making them ideal for decal production.

+**🖨️ Printing Information:** This tool was built and tested specifically for **water transfer decal paper** using a **monochrome laser printer**.
+The output format and sizing are optimized for this combination to ensure clean, professional decal results.

 ---

 ## 🚀 Quick Start